A Promising Anti-HIV Drug Poses A Dilemma

 And the fear was specific to using the new drug in poor countries.
 Dolutegravir is still widely used in wealthy countries with enough doctors and good access to birth control.

-Healthgap, an international agency that advocates for access to life-sustaining HIV drugs, put out a report in November 2018, noting that some 70 low- and middle-income countries are re-evaluating their plans to roll out the new drug.
+Healthgap, an international agency that advocates for access to life-sustaining HIV drugs, put out a report in November 2018 noting that some 70 low- and middle-income countries are reevaluating their plans to roll out the new drug.

 As poor countries began to put the brakes on plans to roll out dolutegravir, researchers got busy.
 Walensky, Dugdale and others developed a mathematical model projecting health outcomes for 3.1 million South African HIV-positive women of child-bearing age and their children over the next five years.
 They believed it was crucial to give policymakers in poor countries the best possible estimation of the health consequences to both adults and babies if women were given — or if they were denied — access to the new drug.
 They compared outcomes assuming different possible policies.
 What would happen if all HIV-infected women took the newer, more effective drug, dolutegravir?
 And what would happen to their children if the drug does in fact cause the defects?
 How did that compare to a scenario where all those women took the currently available drug, efavirenz?